aaronbruckner/TDD-Enterprise/readme.md

 # Purpose

 Plug n' play playground to experience test-driven development as a team.
+Two testing frameworks are supported:

+* Jest
+* Mocha with Sinon/Chai

 # I'm already skipping ahead, how do I get going?